Get weekly tips, recipes, and my Herbal Jumpstart e-course! Sign up for free today.

 It produces small sticky seeds that grow in clusters, often paired, which is a characteristic of the Rubiaceae family.
 The seeds easily catch on animal fur or clothing, helping with dispersal.

-Cleavers can also be made into a fresh plant tincture.
+Cleavers can be made into a fresh plant tincture.
 It is nutrient- and mineral-rich and nicely infuses into vinegar as well.

 To capture the skin-healing qualities for an external application, infuse the wilted plants into oil for salves, creams, and serums.